MostafaHasanen/DE-ZC-Project-ETL/README.md

 Provided the walkthrough during the construction of this project in "Week_#" with GIT bash scripts, airflow setup steps, some learnt tricks in ways of ease Coding e.g. (multiline typing, loading and edit), Airflow dags and setup provided in Airflow directory, setups of GCP required also added.

+Use-Case: New york Taxi data, provided on their official website, with monthly data added in parquet format (fetching the file by the link with a GIT bash operator)

 Project with some guidlines by the DE-ZoomCamp course on DataTalksClub Project fully anticipated code by hand with hinted from seniors of Data Engineers, Self study in Progress with applying knowledge from learnt courses